Hillary Clinton: Tenure

 During her tenure as secretary of state, Clinton and President Obama forged a positive working relationship that lacked power struggles.
 Clinton was regarded to be a team player within the Obama administration.
 She was also considered a defender of the administration to the public.
 She was regarded to be cautious to prevent herself or her husband from upstaging the president.
 Obama and Clinton both approached foreign policy as a largely non-ideological, pragmatic exercise.
 Clinton met with Obama weekly, but did not have the close, daily relationship that some of her predecessors had had with their presidents.
 Nevertheless, Obama was trusting of Clinton's actions.
-Clinton also formed an alliance with Secretary of Defense Robert Gates with whom shared similar strategic outlooks.
+Clinton also formed an alliance with Secretary of Defense Robert Gates with whom she shared similar strategic outlooks.

 As secretary of state, Clinton sought to lead a rehabilitation of the United States' reputation on the world stage.
 After taking office, Clinton spent several days telephoning dozens of world leaders and indicating that U.S. foreign policy would change direction.
 Days into her tenure, she remarked, "We have a lot of damage to repair."

 Clinton advocated an expanded role in global economic issues for the State Department, and cited the need for an increased U.S. diplomatic presence, especially in Iraq where the Defense Department had conducted diplomatic missions.
 Clinton announced the most ambitious of her departmental reforms, the Quadrennial Diplomacy and Development Review, which establishes specific objectives for the State Department's diplomatic missions abroad; it was modeled after a similar process in the Defense Department that she was familiar with from her time on the Senate Armed Services Committee.
 The first such review was issued in late 2010 and called for the U.S. to lead through "civilian power". and prioritize the empowerment of women throughout the world.
 One cause that Clinton promoted throughout her tenure was the adoption of cookstoves in the developing world, to foster cleaner and more environmentally sound food preparation and reduce smoke dangers to women.

 In a 2009 internal Obama administration debate regarding the War in Afghanistan, Clinton sided with the military's recommendations for a maximal "Afghanistan surge", recommending 40,000 troops and no public deadline for withdrawal.
 She prevailed over Vice President Joe Biden's opposition but eventually supported Obama's compromise plan to send an additional 30,000 troops and tie the surge to a timetable for eventual withdrawal.

 In March 2009, Clinton presented Russian Foreign Minister Sergey Lavrov with a "reset button" symbolizing U.S. attempts to rebuild ties with that country under its new president, Dmitry Medvedev.
-The policy, which became known as the Russian reset, led to improved cooperation in several areas during Medvedev's presidency Relations between the United States and Russia, however, would decline considerably, after Medvedev's presidency ended in 2012 and Vladimir Putin's returned to the Russian presidency.
+The policy, which became known as the Russian reset, led to improved cooperation in several areas during Medvedev's presidency.
+However Clinton noted at the time that the U.S. was concerned about Russia's use of energy as a tool of intimidation.
+Bilateral relations, however, would decline considerably, after Medvedev's presidency ended in 2012 and Vladimir Putin's return to the Russian presidency.